tri-bit/portfolio-repo/README.md

 Sole developer / designer (and tester.)

-A complete rebuild of the MagicHorseAuction.com auction website build in react (nextjs) and a nodejs backend.
+A complete rebuild of the MagicHorseAuction.com auction website built in react (nextjs) with a nodejs backend.
 (MERN stack) No code reused - previous platform was wordpress + plugins.
 Over 900k in sales in first 7 months of launch.

 Techincal Accomplishments:

-- Imported / converting the over 3k users from SQL to the new Mongo DB (old wordpress passwords not carried over)
 - No theme used - built on top of react-bootstrap
 - Bidding page uses websockets to update price / bid history in realtime
 - Stripe integration (creating invoices with stripe hosted payment page for completed auctions)
 - Twilio / Mailgun integrations for text / email notifications respectively
+- Imported / converting the over 3k users from SQL to the new Mongo DB (old wordpress passwords not carried over)
 - User classified ads system
 - Internal Banner Ad system with impression / click tracking